 In fact, tigers have been known to hunt and kill cats for food.
 Of course, whether or not a tiger would actually eat a cat depends on the individual tiger and the circumstances.
 If a tiger is hungry enough, it will certainly be willing to try to catch and eat a cat.

 However, if there is other easier prey available, the tiger may choose to go after that instead.
 Additionally, some tigers may simply be not interested in eating cats.
+Ultimately, if you have a pet cat and live in an area where tigers are present, it is best to err on the side of caution and keep your feline friend indoors.

 This will help protect them from becoming someone else’s dinner!